gyselroth/redmine-plugin-kanbantool/README.md

 ==================
 Description
 -----------
-A Redmine plugin connecting kanbantool.com with Redmine by letting users choose to automatically add an entry into Kanban Tool when creating a new issue.
+A Redmine plugin connecting kanbantool.com with Redmine lets users choose to automatically add an entry into Kanban Tool when creating a new issue.

 Features
 --------